alan-turing-institute/spatial-inequality/notes/Optimisation.md

 ## Alternatives

-- David has code to generate sets of points based on lamppost locations, an even grid etc. Minor modifications to the optimisation code would allow these to be used as sensor sites instead -  `spnieq.optimise:get_optimisation_inputs` would need to return a list of sensor x and y locations, which should then be passed to `coverage_matrix` as the `x2` and `y2` arguments (with `x1` and `y1` still output area centroids).
+- David has code (in the `sensor_sites` directory in this repo) to generate sets of points based on lamppost locations, an even grid etc. Minor modifications to the optimisation code would allow these to be used as sensor sites instead -  `spnieq.optimise:get_optimisation_inputs` would need to return a list of sensor x and y locations, which should then be passed to `coverage_matrix` as the `x2` and `y2` arguments (with `x1` and `y1` still output area centroids).
 The length of the `sensors` array would need to be changed to the number of sensor sites instead of the number of points of interest, also.

-- I have briefly played with arbitrary sensor locations (approach 3) in the `PyGMO: Sensors at any arbitrary position` and `SciPy optimize` sections of the `notebooks/population_optimisation.ipynb` notebook.
+- I have briefly played with arbitrary sensor locations (approach 3) in the _"PyGMO: Sensors at any arbitrary position"_ and _"SciPy optimize"_ sections of the `notebooks/population_optimisation.ipynb` notebook.

 # Coverage